garlfin/obj2scw/readme.md

 Possibly get support in this discord (not guaranteed): https://discord.gg/E3ket4T

 Instructions:
 Triangulate model, export as obj, edit the file to specify the selected obj, run.
-Out comes the shiny obj that may or may not work.
+Out comes the shiny scw that may or may not work.

 NOTE: THIS DOES NOT SUPPORT BONES (*yet*), I NEED TO SWITCH TO THE COLLADA FORMAT TO DO SO.